glfw/glfw.github.io/faq.md

 such contexts requires new code, so older versions of GLFW cannot create OpenGL 3.0 contexts on OS X.

-The first version to support creation of OpenGL 3.2 contexts on OS X Lion was GLFW 2.7.2.
+The first version to support creation of OpenGL 3.2 contexts on OS X Lion and later was GLFW 2.7.2.

 ---